Vinay1998-code/EazyByts/README.md

-Real Time Chat Application
+Real Time Chat Application:

 It is a Web App built using PHP, MySQL, HTML, CSS, and JavaScript.

-Description
+Description:

 It is a chat application that requires users to sign up first.